 After leaving Google, Shellen founded Thing Labs in 2008 and created social tools Plinky, Brizzly, the Brizzly Guide, & Let's Be Trends.
 In September 2010, Thing Labs merged with AOL.
 Shellen became VP of Product heading up the AIM & Messaging Group at AOL and guided the combined teams in a relaunch and rebrand of AIM.

-In 2013, Shellen co-founded Boxer, a new mobile application that changes the way people interact with email.
+In 2013, Shellen co-founded Boxer, a new market leading mobile application that changes the way people interact with email.

 Shellen advises and mentors several companies and organizations, holds patents on feed and social media technologies and for the last two years has been named to Business Insider's "Silicon Valley 100" list, a compendium of people in the Valley who have "done the coolest things".